gravitational/teleport/docs/4.0/ssh_okta.md

 ![Configure APP](img/okta-saml-3.png)

 !!! tip "Important":
-    Notice that we have set "NameID" to the email format and mappped the groups with a wildcard regex in the Group Attribute statements.
+    Notice that we have set "NameID" to the email format and mapped the groups with a wildcard regex in the Group Attribute statements.
 We have also set the "Audience" and SSO URL to the same value.